RobbieEarle/al_scrape/README.md

 # Overview

-Assemblyline Scrape (al_scrape) is a script that runs in conjunction with the Assemblyline Device Audit (al_da) front end application.
-These applications are intended to be run on a single terminal (Kiosk), into which users can attach block devices in order to have their contents scraped and submitted to a remote Assemblyline server for analysis.
+Assemblyline Scrape (al_scrape) is a service that runs in conjunction with the Assemblyline Device Audit (al_da) front end application.
+These applications are intended to be run together on a single terminal (Kiosk), into which users can attach block devices in order to have their contents scraped and submitted to a remote Assemblyline server for analysis.

 Assemblyline Scrape is intended to run perpetually as a background service within a VirtualBox VM.
-The machine on which al_da is deployed (ie. the machine hosting our front end application) should be the host machine on which the al_scrape VM is running.
+The VM on which al_scrape is running should be hosted on a machine running al_da (ie. a machine hosting a deployment of our front end application).
 Assemblyline Scrape's purpose is as follows:

 1. Listen for new devices that are attached to the Kiosk
 2. When a new block device is detected, send copies of its contents to the Assemblyline server for analysis
 3. Receive messages that come back from the server regarding potentially dangerous files
-4. Output progress updates and scan results to Assemblyline Device Audit
+4. Output progress updates and scan results to Assemblyline Device Audit front end

 **NOTE: Currently in the process of making an installation script that will simplify the installation process.
 In the meantime the following steps can be followed to get al_scrape working for code review*